astroworId/fandango-monitor/README.md

 See how to create a Slack webhook [here](https://api.slack.com/incoming-webhooks).

-See how to create Discord webhook [here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+See how to create a Discord webhook [here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ```sh
 $ git clone https://github.com/astroworId/fandango-monitor.git